eroicaleo/LearningPython/FluentPython/fluent-python-notes.md

 * `genexp` saves memory because it yields items one by one using the iterator protocol instead of building a whole list.
   * ① If the generator expression is the single argument in a function call, there is no need to duplicate the enclosing parentheses.
-  * ② The `array` constructor takes two arguments, so the parentheses around the gen‐ erator expression are mandatory.
+  * ② The `array` constructor takes two arguments, so the parentheses around the generator expression are mandatory.

 ```python